On the lower end of the price range you can find a Bernedoodle puppy priced as cheap as $750.

-This basically means you have agreed to have your puppy fixed by a certain age so they can not produce more puppies.
-Companion puppies cost less then puppies with breeding rights.
+This basically means you have agreed to have your puppy fixed by a certain age so they cannot produce more puppies.
+Companion puppies cost less than puppies with breeding rights.

 Breeding right puppies are expensive and typically sold to breeders that plan to produce litters for profit.